Building Raised Beds – Materials, Dimensions, and Soil Mixes

 When you build raised beds, you control exactly what goes in them.
 Instead of fighting native clay or contaminated urban soil, you start with the ideal mix of topsoil, compost, and amendments.
 This investment pays dividends for years.

-Well-designed raised beds eliminate the need to walk on planting areas.
-Uncompacted soil drains better, allows deeper root penetration, and requires less work to maintain.
-In our wet climate where walking on soil creates compaction, this benefit is substantial.
+Well-designed raised beds eliminate walking on planting areas.
+Uncompacted soil drains better, allows deeper root penetration, and requires less maintenance.
+In our wet climate where walking on soil creates instant compaction, this benefit is substantial.

 Untreated Cedar

 The premium choice for Pacific Northwest raised beds.
-Western red cedar, abundant locally, naturally resists rot and insects without chemical treatment.
-Expect 10-15 years of service from 2-inch thick cedar boards.
+Western red cedar naturally resists rot and insects without chemical treatment.
+Expect 10-15 years from 2-inch thick boards.
 Cedar weathers to an attractive silver-gray that blends into Northwest landscapes.

 Pros: Long-lasting, naturally rot-resistant, locally available, beautiful appearance